wojciechdominiak/wojciechdominiak/README.md

-- 👋 Hi, I’m Wojciech Dominiak I'm a 26 years old self taught frontend developer.
-I’ve been programming since high school.
-I’ve been learning modern frontend        development for one year.
-I've gained knowledge of advanced math eg. logic, analysis or algebra during my studies.
-I have been working creatively with customers for two years.
-Now I’m looking for a commercial job as a programmer.
+- 👋 Hello!
+My name is Wojciech and I'm M.Eng of mechanical engineering.
+My interest in programming started back in 2012 in middle school.
+Since then programming has been my hobby and I have also used it as an engineer in my work.
+As my master thesis, I wrote a simple desktop application in Python for commercial use.
+It taught me a lot.
+Now I have decided to complete my knowledge.
+I've been learning modern frontend development for about one year.
+I've gained knowledge of advanced math e.g. logic, analysis or algebra during my studies.
+I have been working creatively with clients for two years.
+Now I'm looking for a commercial job as a programmer.
 - 🌱 I’m currently learning Vue.js 3.0 - Composition API

 - 📫 wojciech.dominiak.96@gmail.com / https://wojciechdominiak.github.io/